Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 # Enhanced SCCT Versus Patch Notes

-Thanks to AllyPal for contributing to various fixes and improvements in this version of Enhanced SCCT Versus with the [SCCT Versus Reloaded](https://allypal.github.io/SCCT_Versus_Reloaded) patch.
+Thanks to AllyPal for contributing to various fixes and improvements in Enhanced SCCT Versus with the [SCCT Versus Reloaded](https://allypal.github.io/SCCT_Versus_Reloaded) patch.

 ### Gameplay
+#### Bug Fixes
 - Grenades fired from a weapon will no longer sometimes explode instantly on impact, often called insta grenades, instead of waiting for their usual detonation time.
 - Spies with adrenaline will no longer have stutter movement as clients.
-- Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
+- Fixed a bug where Spies couldn't be knocked out or elbowed after interrupting a computer or hacking panel.
+- Spies will no longer briefly get stuck in weapon mode when shooting a Sticky Cam or become permanently stuck if shooting a Sticky Cam during a crouch transition.
 - Sticky Cam context menu that is used when a previous camera is active will no longer interrupt shooting a new camera when moving forward or backward.
-- Sticky Cam interaction radius has been increased to make it easier to pick up cameras without needing to be at a specific angle.
 - Frag Grenades fired by Mercenaries while moving forward will no longer visually appear to fall at the Mercenary's feet on the client's screen when the host's frame rate is significantly higher.
+- Motion Vision will no longer incorrectly detect players behind solid objects when looking through glass.
+- The Mercenary's flashlight will no longer turn off when entering Sniper Mode, similar to the Xbox version.
 - Scope sway in Mercenary Sniper Mode will no longer increase on higher frame rates.
 - Weapon kick in Mercenary Sniper Mode will no longer change depending on mouse sensitivity.
 - Screen shake will more closely maintain its original intensity on higher frame rates.
 - The Spy foot climb animation will no longer fail at certain heights on higher frame rates.
 - The Coop boost animation has been locked at frame rates above 60 to ensure the Spy does not fail to reach the ledge.
+- When playing as a client, the pickup interaction for the disk objective will no longer occasionally replicate incorrectly, preventing the Spy from picking it up.
+- The Shocker Gun tase sound will no longer repeat unexpectedly when playing as a client.
+- The Sticky Camera activation sound will no longer repeat unexpectedly when playing as a client.
+- The Camo.
+Suit will no longer occasionally render the Spy uncloaked when playing as a client.
+- When playing as a Mercenary, disabling Enhanced Reality will no longer cause the audio to become stuck at the location where it was turned off.
+- Opening the Strategic Map on a level without one assigned will no longer crash the game.
+- Animated textures and shaders will maintain their original speed and won't run faster on higher frame rates.
+#### Enhancements
+- Reduced the height distance at which jumps lock-on and snap to nearby enemies to 7.5 meters.
+- Adjusted the grab angle to make grabbing Mercenaries from the left side more reliable.
+- Spies no longer faintly appear in EMF Vision, often called EMF ghosting, when not using any equipment.
 - Spies and Mercenaries no longer have inconsistent damage values depending on which side of the body was hit.
-- Animated textures and shaders will maintain their original speed and won't run faster on higher frame rates.
 - Improved Mercenary movement to prevent accidentally performing a Berserk if moving forward.
-- Adjusted the Mercenary crosshair to align more closely with the center of the screen.
+- Sticky Cam interaction radius has been increased to make it easier to pick up cameras without needing to be at a specific angle.
+- Camo.
+Suit will no longer be detected by security cameras or Motion Vision.
+- Camo.
+Suit will no longer uncloak when performing ledge climbs at higher frame rates.
-- Proxy Mines' minimum detected velocity (140) have been raised to the Xbox version's value (200).
+- Proxy Mines' minimum detected velocity have been raised to the Xbox version's value.
 This eliminates a rare chance that causes Proxy Mines to explode even when sneaking.
 - Presence Detectors will scan every 1 second instead of 3 second intervals.
 A sound is no longer played when the scan occurs.

-### Audio
+- Adjusted the Mercenary crosshair to align more closely with the center of the screen.
+- Added an optional HUD element to show the player's current location.
+- Show Connected Players (Scoreboard) is now enabled by default, and its toggle state is saved across multiple games.
 - The following sounds are no longer audible for more stealthy gameplay:
   - Using medical kits
   - Equipping the Shocker Gun without laser